1. What is the Wildlife Rehabilitator Grants Program?

 • the purchase of land

-• recurrent operating costs, for example rent and utility costs, and/or activities that establish expectation of ongoing funding
+• recurrent operating costs, for example rent and utility costs, and/or activities that establish expectation of ongoing funding.

 • any illegal activity